 2. What sort of prices do they charge?

-(Expected answer is a description rather than a named category.)
+(Expected answer is a description rather than any precise or named category.)

 - ‘type‘ usually means a precisely defined category.